 about your case.

-If you pay child support and want to stop a COLA increase, you must file a Motion to Stop COLA with the court.
+If you pay child support and want to stop a Cost of Living Adjustment (COLA) increase, you must file a Motion to Stop COLA with the court.
 This would either be in the expedited process

 (Ex Pro) or in District Court